pyserial/pyserial/documentation/pyserial_api.rst

         Destructor, close port when serial port instance is freed.

-    The following methods may raise :exc:`ValueError` when applied to a closed port.
+    The following methods may raise :exc:`SerialException` when applied to a closed port.

     .. method:: read(size=1)